DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 Create an Azure OpenAI resource in the Azure portal to use AI Assistants for DevExpress BI Dashboard.
 Refer to the following help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

 Once you obtain a private endpoint and an API key, register them as `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_APIKEY` environment variables.
-The [EnvSettings.cs](./CS/EnvSettings.cs) reads these settings. `DeploymentName` in this file is a name of your Azure model, for example, `GPT4o`:
+Open [EnvSettings.cs](./CS/EnvSettings.cs) to review code that reads these settings. `DeploymentName` in this file is a name of your Azure model, for example, `GPT4o`:

 ```cs
 public static class EnvSettings {